 When you want to upgrade your home to improve energy efficiency, residential window tinting is an option worth exploring.
 Here are the pros and cons of window tinting to help you to decide if and how best to utilize this green feature in your home.

 Reduction in your utility bills.
 You could save up to 40 percent on your utility bill by adding tinting to your windows.
-This results from a reduction in heat transfer into the home in summer time with less use of central air and fans, and out of the home in winter time.
+This results from a reduction in heat transfer into the home in the summer time with less use of central air and fans, and out of the home in the winter time.
 That means a savings that over time will be cheaper than window replacement.

 Return on investment.
 Those savings in your utility bills amount to an excellent return on investment.

 Protect your interior fabrics.
 Window tinting works to block the UV light that enters your home, with estimates that 99 percent of US rays are blocked.
 The UV rays are what damage your furniture by fading colors.

 Clear windows.
 The latest window tinting technology is no longer a literal fix: your windows don’t have to be dark, or look reflective, in order to block UV rays and give you the benefits.
 You will maintain your clear windows and your views.